Is the Bipartisan Consensus on Section 230 a Mirage?

 Derek Bambauer is a law professor at the University of Arizona and a former principal systems engineer at IBM affiliate Lotus Development Corp.
 He believes that despite the agreement that Section 230 has flaws, the left and right have drawn drastically different conclusions on what exactly should be changed.

-“There’s a sort of unusual political convergence on Section 230 between what I think of as the sort of standard American political spectrum between the political right and the political left, although for different reasons,” Bambauer says.
+“There’s a sort of unusual political convergence on Section 230 between what I think of as the sort of standard American political spectrum between the political right and the political left, although for different reasons,” Bambauer said.
 “The left of the political spectrum is suspicious about the size of tech companies, so they have a sort of more classic view of antitrust economics.”

 According to Bambauer, Democrats are also concerned with the prevalence of nonconsensual pornography, hate speech and sex trafficking online.
 On the other hand, Bambauer contends that Republicans are unhappy with content moderation decisions based on what conservatives feel are ideological lines.
 (Content moderation at most major platforms is often guided by complex algorithms that systematically select the order in which online material is viewed by users.)
 They believe that “platforms are engaged in essentially viewpoint discrimination,” that companies like Facebook and Twitter favor left-leaning over right-leaning content in the moderation process.